sagold/json-schema-library/README.md

 <details><summary>Option: extendDefaults (default: false)</summary>

-Per default, `getTemplate` does try to create data that is valid to the json-schema.
+Per default, `getData` does try to create data that is valid to the json-schema.
 Example: array-schemas with `minItems: 1` will add one item to fullfil the validation criteria.
 You can use the option and pass `{ extendDefaults: false }` to override this behaviour with a default value:

 ```ts
 import { compileSchema } from "json-schema-library";